zhvkgj/kotlin-LALA/README.md

 # kotlin-LALA
 ## Automatically Generating
-Use the following gradle task in `generating` group to automatically translate LaLa kotlin specification and generate ten example programs
+Use the following gradle task in `generating` group to automatically translate LaLa kotlin specification and generate ten example programs.

 ```
 generatingExamples